kkipngenokoech/100-days-of-backend-2023/Django/LoginSystem/README.md

 ## python manage.py startapp home

 we want when a user successfully logs in, he gets redirected to the home page and so we are going to create an application for that.

+`python3 manage.py startapp home`

+then from there you add this app into the list of INSTALLED_APPS in your project-level url.

+## login_redirect_url

+for one to redirect after a successful login you use the `LOGIN_REDIRECT_URL = "home/" in your project-level settings.py